 There are a number of ways to create Versions, but first, it's important to understand the way Shotgun’s review tools work with Versions and the media they represent.

-The Shotgun and RV integration reads paths to locally-stored media from the "Path to Frames" (
+All media you upload to Shotgun and RV is streamable.
+However, the Shotgun and RV integration reads paths to locally-stored media from the "Path to Frames" (

 sg_path_to_frames) and "Path to Movie" (

-Shotgun Review in RV has a Submit Tool, where you can submit a still frame, frame sequence, or a movie.
+Screening Room in RV has a Submit Tool, where you can submit a still frame, frame sequence, or a movie.
 Use the tool to submit your media, and it will create a new Version in Shotgun and automatically populate the correct path fields.

 You'll see two options: My Tasks and Other.
 My Tasks provides quick access to a list of assigned tasks that you can use to submit work.
 If you're submitting work unrelated to an assigned task, you can jump to the Other tab and then fill out the fields with the appropriate links and information.